 Yet there is an overwhelming sense of regret at what might have been.
 A player of Agger’s ability could have achieved so much more; perhaps he could have become an all-time great at Liverpool.
-He might even have eventually played for Barcelona at the very top of the game, winning many more trophies at the highest level.
-He could have reached a century of caps for Denmark.
+He might even have eventually played for Barcelona at the very top of the game, winning many more trophies along the way.
+He should’ve reached a century of caps for Denmark.

 All this promise was cut short by a spate of unfortunate injuries which eventually ground his body down into submission.
 Agger’s story, therefore, also serves as a serious reflection of the consequences of taking too much medication in order to play through injury.
-Only last season, it was revealed that Liverpool’s current captain, Jordan Henderson, took painkilling injections in order to play with a chronic heel injury.
-What the implications of this might be in the long-term remain to be seen.
 For some players, they may recover and enjoy prosperous careers.
 Agger wasn’t so fortunate.

 His tale is one of sadness at unfulfilled potential, but also one of immense pride.
 A player who always acted with utmost humility – putting his principles above personal gain – Agger embodied the ethos of Liverpool.
 Not only a fine footballer in his prime, his career also served as a refreshing and uplifting tale of genuine loyalty – a quality in such short supply in the sport today.